merll/docker-map/docs/guide/containers/maps.rst

 Elements are set as :attr:`~dockermap.map.config.ContainerLink` named tuples, with elements ``(container, alias)``.
 However, it is also possible to insert plain two-element Python tuples, single-key dictionaries, and strings.
-If the alias is not set (e.g. because only a string is provided), the alias is identical to the container name, but without the name prefix of the ContainerMap.
+If the alias is not set (e.g. because only a string is provided), the alias is identical to the container name, but without the name prefix of the `ContainerMap`.

+.. _attached-volumes:

 Selectively sharing volumes
 """""""""""""""""""""""""""
 There are multiple possibilities how a file system can be shared between containers:

-* Assigning all sharing containers the same host volume.
+* Assigning all containers the same host volume.
 This is the most practical approach for persistent working data.
-* Sharing all volumes of one container with the other.
+* Sharing all volumes of one container with another.
 It is the most pragmatic approach for temporary files, e.g. pid or Unix sockets.
 However, this also implies access to all other shared volumes such as host paths.
 * In order to restrict sharing to the relevant volumes, an extra container can be created that is shared between all other containers.
 For example, a web application server communicating with its cache over Unix domain sockets needs access to the latter, but not the cache's data or configuration.

 Volumes for selective sharing with other containers can be generated using the :attr:`~dockermap.map.config.ContainerConfiguration.attaches` property.
-It refers to a path in :attr:`~dockermap.map.container.ContainerMap.volumes` in order to define a path.
+It refers to an alias in :attr:`~dockermap.map.container.ContainerMap.volumes` in order to define a path.
 At the same time, this becomes the name of the extra container, and other container configurations can refer to it in the :attr:`~dockermap.map.config.ContainerConfiguration.uses` property.